benedictnkosi/dimpo_reads/docs/DATABASE_SETUP.md

 ## Overview

 The app uses `expo-sqlite` to store books and savings data locally on the device.
-The database includes tables for storing books, savings jugs, and savings transactions.
+The database includes tables for storing books, savings jars, and savings transactions.

 ## Automatic Database Initialization